redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 ### Update existing database

-To enable the scalable Redis Query Engine for an existing database, use the following REST API requests:
+To enable the Query performance factor for an existing database, use the following REST API requests:

 - [Update database configuration]({{<relref "/operate/rs/references/rest-api/requests/bdbs#put-bdbs">}}) to modify the DMC proxy.

-- [Upgrade module]({{<relref "/operate/rs/references/rest-api/requests/bdbs/modules/upgrade#post-bdb-modules-upgrade">}}) to set the search module’s scaling factor.
+- [Upgrade module]({{<relref "/operate/rs/references/rest-api/requests/bdbs/modules/upgrade#post-bdb-modules-upgrade">}}) to set the search module’s Query performance factor.

 {{<note>}}
 - Because this procedure also restarts the database shards, you should perform it during a maintenance period.
 - This procedure overwrites any existing module configuration parameters.
 {{</note>}}

-The following example script uses both endpoints to configure a 4x scale factor:
+The following example script uses both endpoints to configure a 4x Query performance factor:

 ```sh
 #!/bin/bash